Expensify/App/docs/articles/expensify-classic/reports/Automatically-submit-employee-reports.md

 2. Click the **Group** tab on the left (or click the Individual tab to enable Scheduled Submit for your individual workspace).
 3. Click the desired workspace name.
 4. Click the **Reports** tab on the left.
-5. Click the Schedule Submit toggle to enable it.
+5. Click the Scheduled Submit toggle to enable it.
 6. Click the “How often expenses submit” dropdown and select the submission schedule:
    - **Daily**: Expenses are submitted every evening.
 Expenses with violations are submitted the day after the violations are corrected.
    - **Weekly**: Expenses are submitted once a week.
 Expenses with violations are submitted the following Sunday after the violations are corrected.